OECD’s crude oil inventories

 The EIA estimates that OECD’s (Organisation for Economic Cooperation and Development) oil inventories fell by 2.5 MMbbls (million barrels) to 2,953.2 MMbbls in November 2017—compared to the previous month.
 OECD’s crude oil inventories fell 0.1% month-over-month and by 60.4 MMbbls or 2% from the same period in 2016.
 The inventories fell by 95.3 MMbbls or 3.1% since January 2017 due to ongoing production cuts and improving global crude oil demand.
 The fall in OECD’s crude oil inventories is bullish for oil (BNO) (USO) (UCO) prices.
 Brent crude (BNO) oil prices rose ~15% between January 2017 and November 2017.

 OECD crude oil inventories peaked

-OECD’s crude oil inventories were near a 29-month low.
-They have fallen 6% since the record in July 2016.
-Production cuts could help draw down global crude oil inventories in 2018, which is bullish for oil (UWT) (SCO) prices.
-However, the EIA estimates that global crude oil inventories could rise in 2018 and 2019, which is bearish for oil prices.
+OECD’s crude oil inventories were near a 25-month low.
+They have fallen 4.4% since the all-time high in July 2016.
+Ongoing production cuts could help draw down global oil inventories.
+The fall in OECD’s oil inventories could support oil (DBO) (SCO) prices.